Relintai/pandemonium_engine_docs/usage/scripting/evaluating_expressions.md

 Evaluating expressions
 ======================

-Godot provides an `Expression` class you can use to evaluate expressions.
+Pandemonium provides an `Expression` class you can use to evaluate expressions.

 An expression can be: